EldritchCrow/Assignato-API/APIv1_doc.md

     "building": "Assigned building",
     "room": "Assigned room number",
     "day": "Day of the assignment",
     "start": "The start time.
-The class/item duration will be retrieved from the existing database object", "professor": "Assigned professor.
-Can be blank if adding an item" }
+The class/item duration will be retrieved from the existing database object" }
 Returns: {
     "success": true|false,